 The therapist and the patient focus on the relationship in question to identify the personal needs that are going unmet and finding ways to meet them, and sometimes by ending negative relationships and building new social and communication skills.

--These events may no longer play and active role in your present conscious memory or thoughts.
+-These events may no longer play and play an active role in your present conscious memory or thoughts.

-For example, an individual may be feeling overwhelmed by a certain situation, that as an adult, isn't in proportion to the actual event, but may have been an appropriate response to a similar situation when they were much younger.
+For example, an individual may feel overwhelmed by a certain situation that an adult is not in proportion to the actual event, but may have been an appropriate response to a similar situation when they were much younger.

--The aim here is to help the person make that connection between the past and the present behaviors, and to work through the feelings associated with those past events.
+-The aim here is to help the person make that connection between the past and the present behavior, and to work through the feelings associated with those past events.

 Self-awareness and self-understanding are the key components here.

 This type of depression therapy is most often used in combination with other types of psychotherapy.
 Often the addition of group or family counseling or therapy can be of substantial benefit when used in conjunction with this, or any of these types of psychotherapy.

 It is very important that you feel the depression therapy you are receiving is relevant and helpful to your particular situation, and that you have a voice in the approach that you are using.

 -However, there are various types of psychotherapy that lend themselves well to the treatment of a multitude of problems, as well as coping with depression symptoms.